Jay-study-nildana/ReactForStudents/EssentialCommands.md

-# ReactJS For Students
+# Essential Commands

-This repository contains React related things that I use while teaching my students.
+There are some commands that are essential when creating a new react project.
+I have put the common ones I use here.

 - Also read [DeveloperTips.md](DeveloperTips.md)
 - Also read [DeveloperThoughts.md](DeveloperThoughts.md)